 The Minnesota Department of Agriculture interacts with numerous other agencies.
 During the plan review process it is the applicant's responsibility to provide evidence of compliance with state and local requirements to include the following:

 The Minnesota Plumbing Code requires plans and specifications to be submitted to the Minnesota Department of Labor and Industry (DLI) or delegated local agency and approved prior to construction of any new plumbing system.
 This also includes prior to any change to an existing plumbing system serving a public or commercial building.
-Plumbing plans must be submitted by a Minnesota licensed plumber to DLI at Department of Labor and Industry, Plumbing Plan Review and Inspection, 443 Lafayette Road N., St. Paul, Minnesota 55155-4343.
+Plumbing plans must be submitted by a Minnesota licensed plumber to DLI at Department of Labor and Industry, Plumbing Plan Review and Inspection, 443 Lafayette Road North, St. Paul, MN 55155-4343.

 See the DLI plumbing plan review application and submittal instructions.
 Your plumbing and/or waste disposal plans must be approved by the appropriate regulatory agency prior to receiving a license from the Minnesota Department of Agriculture.
 In areas that do not have a local inspection department or building official, plumbing inspections are conducted by a DLI plumbing inspector.